Ext group¶

 Return the dual bundle of the

 bundle.
-This bundle is
+This bundle

 , where